Watch what it's like aboard a Blue Origin flight from takeoff to landing - KESQ

 “My perception — and it was just a brief one — was that I could see pretty much the entire North American continent more or less,” Taylor told CNN Business.

-Taylor noted that he looked for the moon, which he could see.
+Taylor noted that he looked for the moon, which he couldn’t see.
 And when asked whether stars were visible while the passengers were in space, Bess says they weren’t.

 “It was just black, the blue line of atmosphere around the Earth — which is round,” Bess notes in their YouTube video, “and then just the clouds and the mountains and all of that below.”